omec-project/up4/README.md

 # UP4

-This project provides a reference P4 implementation of the mobile core user plane.
-The initial focus is 4G, but eventually, the same P4 program will evolve to support 5G.
+This project provides a reference P4 implementation of the mobile core user plane forwarding model.
+The initial focus is the 4G SPGW-u, but eventually, the same P4 program will evolve to support the 5G UPF.
+The project also provides testing for the reference P4 implementation, and an ONOS app for abstracting supported physical devices as the reference implementation.

 ## Requirements